port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/jenkins-ocean.md

 # Jenkins

-Our Jenkins integration allows you to import `jobs`, and `builds` from your build server into Port, according to your mapping and definitions.
+Our Jenkins integration allows you to import `jobs`, and `builds` from your Jenkins environment into Port, according to your mapping and definitions.

 ## Common use cases

-- Map `jobs` and `builds` in your Jenkins organization environment.
+- Map `jobs` and `builds` in your Jenkins environment.
 - Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.

 ## Prerequisites